securityacnz/securityacnz.github.io/index.md

 24 September 2022
 10:00 a.m. - 6:00 p.m.

-Please arrive by 9:45 a.m., so we can start promptly.
+Please check in by 9:45 a.m., so we can start promptly.

 ## How?